kxr/ocp4_setup_upi_kvm/README.md

 Similarly, to disable the auto starting of VMs, you can run:

 ~~~
-for vm in $(virsh list --all --name --autostart | grep "."); do
+for vm in $(virsh list --all --name --autostart | grep "<CLUSTER-NAME>"); do
   virsh autostart --disable ${vm}
 done
 ~~~

-Note: You can replace the `"."` with the cluster name or any matching string to filter out VMs that you want to set/un-set to be auto-started.
+Note: Replace `<CLUSTER-NAME>` with the cluster name or any matching string to filter out VMs that you want to set/un-set to be auto-started.

 ___